 7. Use a Review Tool

 One of the biggest pain points of the e-learning development process is the review process.
-It’s time consuming and generally involves a lot of back and forth, and the more people involved, the longer and more convoluted it tends to be.
-By using a simple review tool, like Articulate Review, for your internal and external reviews, you can make the whole process faster and easier for everyone involved.
+It’s time-consuming and generally involves a lot of back and forth, and the more people involved, the longer and more convoluted it tends to be.
+By using a simple review tool, like Review 360, for your internal and external reviews, you can make the whole process faster and easier for everyone involved.

 Check out these articles for more tips on optimizing the review process:

 - 5 Steps to an Easier E-Learning Course Review Process

 - Follow These 3 Tips to Put the “Pro” Back In Your Review Process

 The Bottom Line